Advertisements for pre-workout supplements are some of the most exaggerated in the industry.

 Furthermore, my goal with LEGION (the name of the company) is to help educate consumers on the science of athletic performance so they can make better decisions in both their workout supplementation and training.

-Now, my pre-workout supplement is called PULSE and it contains all the ingredients we just discussed:
+Now, my pre-workout supplement is called Pulse all-natural pre-workout powder and it contains all the ingredients we just discussed:

 - Caffeine.
 Caffeine is good for more than the energy boost.
 It also increases muscle endurance and strength.